mahmoud/zerover/entries/0verview.md

 <div style="text-align:center"><i>Cutting-edge software versioning for minimalists</i></div><br/>

-Pretty much every project in the open-source world agrees: **Major versions are over**.
+With software releases at an all-time high, the consensus has never been clearer: **Major versions are over**.
 So what does the past, present, and future of software versioning look like?

 [TOC]

 <h2><span style="font-family:monospace">0</span>verview</h2>

-The ZeroVer ([0ver][0ver] for short) versioning scheme is simple: Your software's major version should never exceed the first and most important number in computing: zero.
+The ZeroVer versioning scheme (AKA [0ver][0ver]) is simple: **Your software's major version should never exceed the first and most important number in computing: zero.** For instance:

 **OK**: 0.0.1, 0.1.0dev, 0.4.0, 0.4.1, 0.9.8n, [0.999999999][html5lib_ouch]

 **NOT OK**: 1.0, 1.0.0-rc1, 18.0, 2018.04.01

-Clearly, software's best versions are like its lists and arrays:
-0-based.
+In short, software versioning best practice is remarkably like the modern list/array: 0-based.

 We'll leave it to computer scientists to determine exactly how master coders channel the power of the "[zero-point][zpe]" to produce top-notch software.
-Meanwhile, open-source and industry agree:
+Meanwhile, open-source and industry developers
-ZeroVer is software's most popular versioning scheme.
+agree: ZeroVer is software's most popular versioning scheme.
 And as the examples below demonstrate, 0ver shows no sign of slowing down.

 [0ver]: 0ver.org
 [zpe]: https://en.wikipedia.org/wiki/Zero-point_energy